KDL wiki

 First order differentiation and integration

-t_ab is the twist to move from frame A to frame B in timestep seconds, with reference frame b and reference point the origin of A.
+t is the twist that moves frame A to frame B in timestep seconds. t is expressed in reference frame w using the origin of A as velocity reference point.

 KDL::Joint